HL7/cql/input/pages/02-authorsguide.md

 For calculations involving weeks, Sunday is considered the first of the week for the purposes of determining boundaries, and the duration of a week is always considered to be seven (7) days.

 In addition, if either date or time value involved is not specified to the level of precision for the duration or difference being calculated, the result will be an _uncertainty_ covering the range of possible values for the duration.
-Subsequent comparisons using this uncertainty may result in [.kw]#null# rather than [.kw]#true# or [.kw]#false#.
+Subsequent comparisons using this uncertainty may result in <span class="kw">null</span> rather than <span class="kw">true</span> or <span class="kw">false</span>.
 For a detailed discussion of the behavior of uncertainties, refer to the <<05-languagesemantics.adoc#uncertainty,Uncertainty>> section.

-When computing duration or difference between [.id]#DateTime# values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.
+When computing duration or difference between <span class="id">DateTime</span> values with different timezone offsets, implementations should normalize to the timezone offset of the evaluation request timestamp, but only when the comparison precision is hours, minutes, seconds, or milliseconds.

-If either or both arguments are [.kw]#null#, the result is [.kw]#null#.
+If either or both arguments are <span class="kw">null</span>, the result is <span class="kw">null</span>.

 For a detailed set of examples of calculating time intervals, please refer to [Appendix H - Time Interval Calculation Examples](15-h-timeintervalcalculations.html).